Samukelo09/Personal-Chatbot/data/people.md

 Fast forward, and she owes me a meal she promised me last year.
 Would you still consider her innocent?

+Btw aside of being a pretty face, she hates programming💀

 ---

 ## **Mchunu**